 In November 2019, LEDNet and the Transport and Environment Committee (TEC) came together to discuss key climate change issues facing boroughs, and how they could work together to address them.
 The result was an ambitious Joint Statement on Climate Change, that sets out the boroughs approach to governance, citizen engagement and resourcing for climate change, as well as seven major programmes for cross-borough working.
 In 2020, TEC endorsed a lead borough or boroughs for each of these programmes, who will be responsible for overseeing implementation of the action plan for each area.

 #1 Retrofit London: Retrofit all domestic and non-domestic buildings to an average level of EPC B. Lead borough: LB Enfield and LB Waltham Forest

-#2 Low-carbon development: Secure low carbon buildings and infrastructure via borough planning.
-Lead borough: LB Hackney and LB Tower Hamlets
+#2 Low carbon development: Secure low carbon buildings and infrastructure via borough planning.
+Lead borough: LB Hackney

-#3 Halve petrol and diesel road journeys: Halve road journeys made by petrol and diesel via combined measures that can restrict polluting journeys and incentivise sustainable and active travel options.
-Lead borough: RB Kingston
+#3 Low carbon transport: Halve road journeys made by petrol and diesel via combined measures that can restrict polluting journeys and incentivise sustainable and active travel options.
+Lead borough: RB Kingston and City of Westminster

 #4 Renewable power for London: Secure 100% renewable energy for London’s public sector now and in the future.
 Lead borough: LB Islington

 #5 Reduce consumption emissions: Reduce consumption emissions by two thirds, focusing on food, clothing, electronics and aviation.
 Lead borough: LB Harrow

 #6 Build the green economy: Develop London's low carbon sector and green our broader economy.
 Lead borough: LB Hounslow

 #7 Creating a resilient and green London.
 Lead borough: LB Southwark